All Collections

 Assign Recognitions

-• Teachers have the ability to create custom "teacher recognitions".
+• Teachers have the ability to create custom teacher recognitions to assign to their classes.

 • When a recognition is assigned, it is logged with the date, as well as the option to include a note with that recognition.